ichimei0125/ichimei0125.github.io/content/posts/2022/7/fold.en.md

 Fold can split iterable data (like arrays and lists) into individual data.

-Then the previous code can be written as follows, and there is no *Time Limit Exceeded* problem
+Then the previous code can be written as follows, and there is no *Memory Limit Exceeded* problem

 ```python
 import functools